MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/repair-server.md

 1. If possible, shut down the server that you want to repair.
 Depending on the state of the server, a shutdown may not be possible or necessary.
 1. Remove this server temporarily from the cluster.
 1. Reimage the server that needs to be repaired.
-Install the Azure Stack HCI OS, drivers, and firmware.
+Install the Azure Stack HCI operating system, drivers, and firmware.
 1. Add the repaired server back to the cluster.
 The storage will be automatically rebalanced on the reimaged server.
-Storage rebalance is a low priority task to not impact actual workloads and can run multiple days depending on number of servers and used storage.
+Storage rebalance is a low priority task that doesn't impact actual workloads.
+The rebalance can run for multiple days depending on number of the servers and the storage used.

 ## Supported scenarios